Math Placement Process

 - Mathematical acumen is an important component of placement in this course, however, the student should also be prepared to exhibit a minimal level of executive functioning skills.
-Such skills would include the ability to focus during the class, avoid distracting behavior, take notes, monitor and submit assignments, navigate web-based technology including downloading, saving, and uploading files, respond to teacher feedback on graded assignments, communicate with the teacher when they do not understand, and participate in class activities.
+Such skills would include the ability to focus during the class, avoid distracting behavior, take notes, monitor and submit assignments, navigate web-based technology including downloading, saving, and uploading files, respond to teacher feedback on graded assignments, communicate with the teacher when they do not understand, and participate in-class activities.

 High School Credit: This course is the equivalent of one high school credit in mathematics.

 Time Commitment: The average student should plan to study mathematics for 60-90 minutes on each (of the two days) that we do not meet for classes.
 Additionally, they should spend 10-20 minutes on class days reviewing or summarizing their notes.
-The difficult of mathematics varies with content, therefore, there may be times when less of more time is required to obtain mastery.
+The difficulty of mathematics varies with content, therefore, there may be times when less or more time is required to obtain mastery.
 This could include (sometimes) studying on Saturdays.

-Parental Involvement: Parents expectations are simply to ensure that the student has all of the required materials needed for the course, a stable internet connection, a distraction free environment during class, and adequate time to study outside of class hours.
+Parental Involvement: Parents’ expectations are simply to ensure that the student has all of the required materials needed for the course, a stable internet connection, a distraction-free environment during class, and adequate time to study outside of class hours.
 Parent assistance with assignments is not expected and should not be required.
 However, if your student is accustomed to having your assistance with math, there will likely be a transition period as they build their level of tolerance and confidence in working math independently.

 A Typical Class: A typical class opens with a brief review of previously covered content.
 This review connects the previous lesson to the current lesson.
 The premise of the current lesson is presented via a question or idea.
-The students now have a puzzle or idea that they want to delve deeper.
+The students now have a puzzle or idea that they want to delve deeper into.
 As we delve deeper into answering the question at hand, we begin to discover the new mathematical concept.
 We are using our prior knowledge and intuition to uncover a new truth about mathematics.
 Once this truth has been uncovered, we begin to work examples; first as a class and then as individuals or in groups.
 As our understanding of the concept deepens, we extend our knowledge base to include specific cases or situations that lead to minor adjustments in the truth that we have uncovered – thus expanding the truth.
-A discussion takes place that reveals the relevance of this truth in our mathematical studies or our daily lives (real life application).
+A discussion takes place that reveals the relevance of this truth in our mathematical studies or our daily lives (real-life application).
 Students continue to study the new truth and deepen their understanding of it via homework assignments.
 In subsequent classes, students will continue to study the concept and its relationship to new truths that will be revealed.

 We use a variety of methods to uncover new truths.
-The most frequent method is a Socratic style discussion that the entire class participates in.
-Alternative methods are interactive computer activities, group assignments, class competitions and games.
+The most frequent method is a Socratic-style discussion that the entire class participates in.
+Alternative methods are interactive computer activities, group assignments, class competitions, and games.

 A word from course instructor, Dr. Fransell Riley, on teaching math classically: